Pennsylvania American Water opens applications for its 2023 Environmental Grants Program

 MORE IN THIS SECTION

-The state's largest investor-owned water utility, seeking to fund innovative community environmental projects through this initiative that improve, restore, or protect watersheds and surface and groundwater supplies in local communities, invites all interested in participating with their ideas in this year's edition.
+Pennsylvania's largest investor-owned water utility, Pennsylvania American Water, seeking to fund innovative community environmental projects through its Environmental Grants Program that improve, restore, or protect watersheds and surface and groundwater supplies in local communities.
+A recent call went out for new grantees, inviting all interested in participating with their ideas in this year's edition to apply.

 Marcus Kohl, director of water quality and environmental compliance for Pennsylvania American Water, noted: